djndl1/CSNotes/os/concepts/overview.md

 SSDs are not disks at all, they are flash memory.

+## Bus

+The main bus is PCIe bus.
+It has multiple serial lanes that transport different messages, instead of different bits of the same message.
+The CPU talks to memory over a DDR3 bus, to an external graphics device over PCIe, and to all other devices via a hub over a DMI (Direct Media Interface) bus.

+Intel and M$ designed plug and play, which has the system automatically collect information about the I/O devices, centrally assign interrupt levels and I/O addresses, and then tells each device what its numbers are.

 ## Booting

 BIOS - Self-Check - find boot devices - bootloader - load the OS